Chinedu-Obasi/terraform_gcp_wazuh_all_in_one/README.md

 # Terraform+Wazuh+GCP all-in-one Installation

-All-in-one installation of the Wazuh Server [Indexer, Server and Dashboard in one server] and Wazuh agents on GCP with VM instances.
+All-in-one installation of the Wazuh SIEM [Indexer, Server and Dashboard in one server] and Wazuh agents on GCP with VM instances.

 ![Terraform + AWS + Wazuh](link_to_your_image_here)